Vin985/pysoundplayer/README.md

 PySoundPlayer
 ============

-A simple program to play audio with a Qt Widget to display it
+A simple python library to play audio with a qt widget to display it